polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

     -   High Availability and Disaster Recovery

-        -   Each proposed solution must include both high availability and disaster recovery capabilities for the Production environment (99.95% uptime)
+        -   Each proposed solution must include both high availability and disaster recovery capabilities for the Production environment (99.95% uptime).

-        -   Each proposed solution must include high availability for the Quality Assurance environment (99.95% uptime)
+        -   Each proposed solution must include high availability for the Quality Assurance environment (99.95% uptime).

-        -   The disaster recovery solution must ensure business continuity in case of an event affecting the entire Azure datacenter hosting the Production environment
+        -   The disaster recovery solution must ensure business continuity in case of an event affecting the entire Azure datacenter hosting the Production environment.

     -   Data protection